When a topic is new to you and you need an overview of the topic, encyclopediae and textbooks are great at giving an overview or introduction.

 A single journal issue will have many articles, and each article is devoted to a research study.
 There is a standard pattern in how journal articles are written, and knowing this pattern will help you find the information you need:

 Finally, databases are what you use to find journal articles.
 Databases let you search across many (often millions) of journal articles to find the papers relevant to your research topic.
+PubMed, Web of Science, and Embase are examples of article databases at UC Berkeley.

 What to consider when thinking about your research topic